 For a start, we employ only first flush pekoe tips, the raw material for a smoother body and richer taste.
-The young leaf shoots are then processed in the traditional Eastern Fujian green tea style and manually twisted into small beads.
+The young leaf shoots are processed in the traditional Eastern Fujian green tea style and manually twisted into small beads.
 This green tea is in itself so good that some of our European clients sell it without scenting as one of their staple rare green tea selections, alongside with very fine Longjing and Huangshan Maofeng.

-Unlike other mass market products that are also scented with real jasmine flowers, we use a lot more flowers than tea, and a total of 7 rounds of scenting, to allow each kernel of these small beads to fully absorb the aromatic oils that are release in the brief moments when the small white flowers begin to open their tiny, delicate petals.
+Unlike other mass market products that are also scented with real jasmine flowers, we use a lot more flowers than tea, and a total of 7 rounds of scenting, to allow each kernel of these small beads to fully absorb the aromatic oils that are released in the brief moments when the small white flowers begin to open their tiny, delicate petals.

 7 rounds of scenting